TPIsoftwareOSPO/digiRocket/README.md

 - **Command Health Checks**: Use custom shell commands to determine task health.
 - **Dependency Management**: Specify task dependencies to control the startup order.
 - **Flexible Execution**: Set `base_dir`, `executable`, `args`, and `envs` for each task.

+---

+## Comparison to Alternatives
+- **vs Shell Scripts**: YAML is cleaner, more maintainable, and supports health checks + dependency logic.
+- **vs Makefiles**: Designed for orchestration, not just build targets.
+- **vs Docker Compose**: Works for any executable, not limited to containers.